 Dubai has been a top spot for tourists for several reasons.
 It can also rightly be called a very ambitious city, given its hub for thriving business.
 The city definitely has a start-up mentality and its potential has no bounds.
 Besides the 5 star hotels and the super fancy malls, the city definitely has a lot more to offer.
-Something new is always happening with regard to the food scene, and given the number of foreign expats in the city, its cultural diversity is definitely hard to match.
+Something new is always happening with regard to the food scene, and given the number of foreign ex-pats in the city, its cultural diversity is definitely hard to match.
 Dubai might be a contradiction in many ways, but one thing is for sure: you can’t really hate the city.

 Loads of Britons, especially, head to Dubai every year.
 Different countries have different rules, in terms of packing and the way you present yourself in general.
-Holiday makers and business trippers should do some research before they head to the UAE.
-In this article, I’ve compiled some things that you should definitely keep in mind:
+Holidaymakers and business trippers should do some research before they head to the UAE.
+In this article, I’ve compiled some things that you should definitely keep in mind.

 No Electronic Cigarettes

-While this is relatively common throughout the world and is used by numerous people, E-cigarettes is banned in UAE.
+While this is relatively common throughout the world and is used by numerous people, E-cigarettes are banned in UAE.
 To avoid getting into trouble at the Dubai side of the airport, it is advised that you leave these back at home.
-Else you’re at a risk of confiscation at the border.
+Else you’re at risk of confiscation at the border.
 The rules and regulations are particularly strict, so make sure you adhere unless you want to face the harsh consequences.

 This comes as no surprise; given Dubai is a Muslim city.
 Women should make note of this; you’ll are advised to dress very modestly when you’ll head out and make sure your arms and legs are covered.
-You will repeatedly find several malls broadcasting these announcements, constantly reminding people to keep the dress code in mind.
-Swim wear is permitted only at pools and hotels.
+You will repeatedly find several malls broadcasting these announcements, constantly reminding people to keep dress code in mind.
+Swimwear is permitted only at pools and hotels.
 Topless sunbathing is forbidden.

 Any form of PDA, whether it’s holding hands or a kiss, should be avoided at all costs.
-It is considered to be “inappropriate behaviour” according to guidelines published by the government.
+It is considered to be “inappropriate behavior” according to guidelines published by the government.
 There have been instances of foreigners being jailed for kissing in public after locals lodged complaints.

-Don’t eat in Public during Ramadan
+Don’t eat in public during Ramadan

 Don’t just reveal your sexual orientation to anyone

 Dubai might be the Las Vegas of the Middle East but it is certainly not easy to be gay here, considering homosexuality is illegal throughout UAE.
-It’s not like the authorities are inclined towards searching for gay couples or tourist to arrest, but any form of affection with the same sex can prove to be dangerous.
+It’s not like the authorities are inclined towards searching for gay couples or tourists to arrest, but any form of affection with the same sex can prove to be dangerous.
 Be careful who you hang out with be careful with what you post online right before your trip.

-This of course, should not prevent you from venturing into the UAE.
+This, of course, should not prevent you from venturing into the UAE.
 You can explore to your heart’s content with a little caution, of course.